-Israeli president calls on Jews to reclaim Zionism

->>Continued from page 8
+Israeli president calls on Jews to reclaim Zionism >>Continued from page 8

-said, "Herzl's vision included not only the establishment of a Jewish state in the land of Israel, but also the establishment of a model Zionist, leadership committed to creating a better world.
+World Zionist Organization Chairperson Yaakov Hagoel As a result of the threat of anti-Israel demonstrations, said, "Herzl's vision included not only the establishment of a Jewish state in the land of Israel, but also the establishment of a model Zionist, leadership committed to creating a better world.
 Herzl's vision spoke of the establishment of Jewish leaders who would lead the Jews of the world to one national home.
-Exactly 50 years after the establishment of his dream, the state of Israel
+Exactly 50 years after the establishment of his dream, the state of Israel was established."